Introduction to Journalism, Radio and Podcasting, Cultural Journalism

 S425 Integrative Learning Center

-Whipple is currently finishing her PhD in Journalism at the University of Texas at Austin School of Journalism, where she is the school’s first Dallas Morning News Fellow for Journalism Innovation and current Jesse H. Jones Fellow.
-She received her bachelor’s and master’s degrees in journalism from the University of Missouri, where she graduated Kappa Tau Alpha.
+Whipple received her Ph.D. in Journalism from the University of Texas at Austin and her bachelor’s and master’s degrees in journalism from the University of Missouri, where she graduated Kappa Tau Alpha.
 Before returning to academia, Whipple worked for the alt-weekly newspaper company Voice Media Group, most recently as its Editorial Digital Director in Los Angeles.
 During her time at VMG, she oversaw audience development, social media, SEO, online publishing and other digital best practices for 11 alt-weeklies across the country.
-She has also worked for Westword magazine in Denver, where she wrote monthly long-form cover stories before taking on a lead role in the paper’s digital strategy as a web editor.
-She loves animals and lives with a friendly dog and a stubborn cat.
+She has also worked for Westword magazine in Denver, where she wrote monthly long-form culture and entertainment cover stories before taking on a lead role in the paper’s digital strategy as a web editor.
+She loves animals and music journalism and lives in Amherst with a friendly dog and a stubborn cat.

 New & Selected Publications